U.S. Route 13 in Pennsylvania: Delaware County

 US 13 crosses the Ridley Creek and forms the border between Ridley Township to the north and the borough of Eddystone to the south, widening to four lanes and becoming Chester Pike.
 The road passes a mix of homes and businesses before it comes to a bridge over Crum Creek, at which point it fully enters Ridley Township.
 The route passes under I-95 and continues past commercial development in the community of Crum Lynne, gaining a center left-turn lane.
-US 13 enters the borough of Ridley Park and passes under the Northeast Corridor near the Crum Lynne station serving SEPTA's Wilmington/Newark Line before it heads into residential areas and intersects Stewart Avenue, which heads southeast to provide access to I-95.
-The route continues past suburban homes and businesses as a four-lane undivided road, passing to the southeast of Taylor Hospital.
+US 13 enters the borough of Ridley Park and passes under the Northeast Corridor near Crum Lynne station serving SEPTA's Wilmington/Newark Line before it heads into residential areas and intersects Stewart Avenue, which heads southeast to provide access to I-95.
+The route continues past suburban homes and businesses as a four-lane undivided road, passing to the southeast of the former Taylor Hospital.
 The road forms the border between Ridley Park to the north and Ridley Township to the south before it enters the borough of Prospect Park and comes to an intersection with PA 420.
 US 13 continues northeast through suburban areas and runs along the border between Prospect Park to the north and the borough of Norwood to the south before fully entering Norwood.
 The route crosses Muckinipattis Creek into the borough of Glenolden and passes under the Northeast Corridor again.
 The road runs past more homes and businesses and passes through a small section of the borough of Folcroft, where it crosses Hermesprota Creek, before crossing into the borough of Sharon Hill.
-There, US 13 passes south of the Sharon Hill station which serves as the terminus of SEPTA's Route 102 trolley line before continuing past more development.
-The road curves north at the point it crosses over a short tunnel carrying CSX's Philadelphia Subdivision railroad line and enters the borough of Collingdale, continuing to an intersection with MacDade Boulevard.
+There, US 13 passes south of Sharon Hill station which serves as the terminus of the SEPTA Route 102 trolley line before continuing past more development.
+The road curves north at the point it crosses over a short tunnel carrying CSX Transportation's Philadelphia Subdivision railroad line and enters the borough of Collingdale, continuing to an intersection with MacDade Boulevard.

 At this point, Chester Pike splits to the east and US 13 continues north along four-lane undivided MacDade Boulevard, crossing Darby Creek into the borough of Darby.
 The route passes to the west of the bus terminal at SEPTA's Darby Transportation Center and curves northeast at the Main Street intersection into urban neighborhoods, narrowing to two lanes.
 The road passes to the south of Holy Cross Cemetery, where it enters the borough of Yeadon, before it passes through more residential areas.
 US 13 turns north-northwest onto Church Lane and runs through more residential neighborhoods.
-The route comes to a bridge over SEPTA's Media/Wawa Line west of the Fernwood–Yeadon station and crosses into Upper Darby Township, where it comes to an intersection with Baltimore Pike.
+The route comes to a bridge over SEPTA's Media/Wawa Line west of Fernwood–Yeadon station and crosses into Upper Darby Township, where it comes to an intersection with Baltimore Pike.
 Here, US 13 turns east onto Baltimore Pike and runs between Fernwood Cemetery to the north and urban residential and commercial development to the south.
 Farther east, the road passes through a corner of Yeadon.